danieltjw/aifutures/README.md

 This new age of exploration will necessitate a different way of thinking and carry with it the risk of change and the rewards of a much more vibrant world.

-As we approach the light at the end of the tunnel of scarcity, will we choose to adapt to this new frontier of abundance?
+As we approach the light at the end of the tunnel of scarcity, will we choose to adapt to this new frontier of abundance or turn a blind eye?

 ...